hanwenzhang123/fullstack-note/README.md

 - `align-items: center` - center in the middle

 #### what is image sprite?
-- a collection of images put into a single image
+- a collection of images put into a single image -> (reduce requests)
 - a way to reduce the number of HTTP requests made for image resources, by combining images in a single file
 - A web page with many images can take a long time to load and generates multiple server requests, using image sprites will reduce the number of server requests